 Without a doubt, therapy offices should be a comfortable place of focus where the therapist and patient are able to communicate without distraction.
-Masking outside noises, voices, and other sounds is often difficult.
-That’s where white noise machines come in.
+Masking outside noises, voices, and other sounds are often hard to do.
+That’s where white noise machines can really help.

-As I have friends who are therapists, I’ve been fortunate enough to see firsthand just how wonderfully beneficial they are.
+As I have friends who are therapists, I’ve been fortunate enough to see firsthand just how helpful they are.
 In this post I’ll help you pick the best white noise machine for your therapy office.

 Included below are 5 fantastic models with short reviews and details to know before buying.
 There’s also some great basic information as well as tips regarding placement and how many you’ll need.

 Above: a graph showing what white noise my look like on a graph of volume vs audio frequency.
 The term “white noise” is used in several different areas of science.
 Everything from electrical signals to audio production and testing.
 To most people, however, it describes the production of sound with equal volume over the entire audio spectrum your ears can hear.
 Because of that, it’s very useful for “masking”, or covering up, distracting sounds.